Gafoneo/QuickSell/README.md

 `/sell <amount> -o`

-Respects the fact that your sold items can cause overtime and includes it in the calculations (note that the overtime caused by already sold items isn't included, you need -e flag for that) so that: requested value = final value in terminal (after leaving the planet) - existing money (look into -e help page for that)
+Respects the fact that your sold items can cause overtime and includes it in the calculations (note that the overtime caused by already sold items isn't included, you need -e flag for that) so that:

+requested value = final value in terminal (after leaving the planet) - existing money (look into -e page for that)

 ### -e